PureStorage-OpenConnect/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

    newly created share may or may not end up on a backend with the associated capability.
 Set the extra spec explicitly to ``False``, if you would like your shares to be created only on backends that do not support the associated capabilities.
-For a table of Pure Storage supported extra specs, refer to Table 9.11, ":ref:`Pure Storage supported Extra Specs for use with Manila Share Types<table-9.11>`".
+For a table of Everpure supported extra specs, refer to Table 9.11, ":ref:`Everpure supported Extra Specs for use with Manila Share Types<table-9.11>`".

 .. important::
-    Currently the Pure Storage FlashBlade driver DOES NOT support the extra-spec ``create_share_from_snapshot_support``.
+    Currently the Everpure FlashBlade driver DOES NOT support the extra-spec ``create_share_from_snapshot_support``.

 Share Group